cair/TextUnderstandingTsetlinMachine/README.md

 ## Instructions for use

-For compiling the necessary files, use: nvcc -O3 TsetlinMachineIMDB.cu TsetlinMachine.cu TsetlinMachineKernels.cu -lcurand
+For compiling the necessary files, use the following command: nvcc -O3 TsetlinMachineIMDB.cu TsetlinMachine.cu TsetlinMachineKernels.cu -lcurand

 ## Citation